-Regular maintenance inspections are carried out in compliance with aviation authority regulations and the manufacturer’s guidelines.
+Regular maintenance inspections are carried out in compliance with aviation authority regulations and requirements, and in line with all manufacturers’ guidelines.
 For the Learjet fleet, these include:

 - Line checks at every arrival in Luxembourg;

-- Base checks at other intervals as described in the approved maintenance programme or requested by the aviation authority;
+- Additional line and base maintenance inspections at other intervals as described in the approved maintenance programme or requested by the aviation authority;

 - Reliability monitoring for airframes and engines.